-It can be very painful to be a friend or family member of an abused woman.
+It can be very painful to be a friend or family member of an abuse victim.
 Watching a friend go through abuse can make you feel frustrated and helpless.
-It may seem very obvious to you that your loved one should leave her abuser.
-You may wonder why she won’t leave him, and may even try to make her do so.
+It may seem very obvious to you that your loved one should leave the abuser.
+You may wonder why she* won’t leave him, and may even try to make her do so.

 So, what should a friend or family member do when someone they love is being abused by her partner?
 Doesn’t it make sense to tell her how you feel?
 Isn’t it right to explain that she shouldn’t allow someone to treat her this way?
 Doesn’t she need your help right now?

 2. Educate yourself about abuse.
-For example, are you aware that victims leave and return to their abusers 7 times on average?
 There are many great ways to become more educated about domestic violence.
 Visiting websites such as this one is a good start.
 I recommend the National Domestic Violence Hotline website, (here is their link), and Jeff Crippen’s website, Crying Out for Justice, where he talks about spiritual abuse, (click here for the link).

 You can also become trained as a domestic violence advocate.
 Local women’s shelters around the country often offer training for people from the community.
 Sometimes they require people to volunteer for their organization after the training, but not always.

 3. Be supportive of your friend:

 - Don’t judge her or her choices.
 Don’t bad-mouth her abuser.
 When you speak badly about him, she may feel like she needs to defend him to you.